Narendra4247/Data-Analyst-Portfolio-Projects/README.md

 Strengthened expertise in data analysis, financial planning, and business intelligence using Excel.
 Enhanced skills in decision-making, automation, and visualization for professional applications.
 Gained practical exposure to real-world financial and business challenges, improving analytical capabilities.

+**Excel Assignment: Data Manipulation and Working with Tables**

+**Objective:**
+The assignment focused on efficient data handling, organization, and analysis using Excel tables and advanced data manipulation techniques.
+It emphasized structuring raw data into meaningful formats, applying formulas, and leveraging built-in Excel features to improve data-driven decision-making.

+**Key Components:**

+**Data Import, Cleaning & Formatting:**
+Imported raw datasets and converted them into structured Excel tables for better organization.
+Used Text-to-Columns, Flash Fill, and Find & Replace to clean and standardize data.
+Removed duplicates, corrected inconsistencies, and handled missing values to ensure data accuracy.

+**Working with Excel Tables:**
+Created structured tables to efficiently store and analyze data.
+Applied Table Formatting, Sorting, and Filtering for quick insights.
+Used Structured References instead of traditional cell references for dynamic calculations.

+**Data Manipulation with Formulas & Functions:**
+Implemented LOOKUP functions (VLOOKUP, HLOOKUP, INDEX-MATCH) to extract relevant data.
+Used IF, SUMIF, COUNTIF, and AVERAGEIF for conditional calculations.
+Applied TEXT functions (LEFT, RIGHT, MID, CONCATENATE) to modify and extract text values.
+Leveraged DATE functions (TODAY, EOMONTH, YEAR, MONTH, WEEKDAY) to analyze time-based data.

+**Data Summarization with Pivot Tables:**
+Created Pivot Tables to group, summarize, and analyze large datasets efficiently.
+Used Pivot Charts and Slicers for dynamic filtering and visualization.
+Applied Calculated Fields in Pivot Tables to generate new insights.

+**Data Validation & Error Handling:**
+Set up Data Validation rules to restrict incorrect entries and maintain data integrity.
+Used Error Handling functions (IFERROR, ISERROR, IFNA) to prevent calculation errors.

+**Sorting, Filtering, and Advanced Data Processing:**
+Applied Custom Sorting & Multi-Level Filtering for deeper analysis.
+Used Advanced Filter to extract specific data patterns and trends.
+Implemented Subtotal function to analyze data categories dynamically.

+**Outcome & Learning:**
+Improved efficiency in data structuring, manipulation, and analysis using Excel tables.
+Gained hands-on experience in data cleaning, formula-based automation, and visualization techniques.
+Enhanced problem-solving skills by transforming raw datasets into actionable insights.
+Strengthened Excel proficiency for business intelligence, financial analysis, and reporting.*